en

 Introduced in 2012, the current series of Chinese passports is non-polycarbonate and includes an electronic chip.

 The data in the passport is provided in both Chinese and English, which complicates verification.
-For example, the month in the dates of issue and expiration is not recorded as a standard digit but as a digit combined with the Chinese character 月, which can complicate the verification process for unfamiliar systems.
-For instance, January is written as 1月, February as 2月, and June as 6月.
-By the way, the character 月 can mean both "moon" and "month."
+For example, the month in the dates of issue and expiration is not recorded as a standard digit but as a digit combined with the Chinese character 月, such as 1月 for January or 6月 for June.

-Reading the MRZ on Chinese passports presents a unique challenge as well.
-The MRZ encodes the passport holder's name in Latin script—not as a straightforward transcription, but as a coded representation of their Chinese name.
-During verification, an IDV solution deciphers this code, converts it back into Chinese, and compares it with the name displayed in the VIZ.
+Reading the MRZ on Chinese passports has its peculiarities as well.
+The MRZ encodes the passport holder's name in Latin script, but not as a straightforward transcription, but as a coded representation of their Chinese name.

 MRZ reading in a Chinese passport

-During MRZ reading in Chinese passports, IDV software must perform a dual workflow: converting the Latin script into the original Chinese name and matching it against the visual data.
+During MRZ reading in Chinese passports, identity verification software must perform a dual workflow: converting the Latin script into the original Chinese name and matching it against the visual data.

 Hologram in the Chinese passport from 2012

-The intricate design and large size of the hologram on the Chinese passport can disrupt the VIZ capture process using a mobile camera.
+The intricate design and large size of the hologram on the Chinese passport can disrupt VIZ data capture using a mobile camera.

-The Chinese Travel Document has a passport-like format but is non-biometric and, unlike an ordinary passport, is only valid for two years.
+The Chinese Travel Document has a passport-like booklet format, but unlike Chinese passports, it’s non-biometric and is usually valid for two years.

 The front and reverse sides of the Chinese identity card from 2004

-The majority of Chinese ID cards (pictured: the 2004 series) are written in Chinese only.
+The majority of Chinese ID cards (including the pictured 2004 series) are written in Chinese only.

-The card includes a standard set of data: name, photo, gender, date of birth, place of residency, etc. What sets the Chinese card apart is the inclusion of an Ethnicity field.
-China is home to diverse nationalities, including Mongols, Tibetans, Koreans, and others.
+The Chinese ID card includes a standard set of data: name, photo, gender, date of birth, place of residency, etc. What sets it apart is the inclusion of an ethnicity field.
+China is home to diverse ethnic groups, including Mongols, Tibetans, Koreans, and others.
 For this reason, documents issued in ethnic minority regions may also contain information in the predominant local language.

 Mongolian and Uighur ethnic ID cards from 2004

-ID cards for ethnic Mongolians (left) and Uighurs (right) issued by Chinese authorities display data in both the holder’s native language and Chinese characters.
+ID cards for ethnic Mongolians (left) and Uyghurs (right) issued by Chinese authorities display data in both the holder’s native language and Chinese characters.

-All Chinese identity cards contain an 18-digit citizen identification number, such as 110102YYYYMMDD888X.
-This code can be automatically verified during an IDV session:
+All Resident Identity Cards contain an 18-digit citizen identification number , such as 110102YYYYMMDD888X.
+This code can be automatically verified during an identity verification session:

 110102